Sierra Leone seeks U.S. military help to fight Ebola

 The deputy commanding general of U.S. Operation United Assistance said this week the country had the capacity to help other Ebola-hit countries but denied there were immediate plans to do so.

 Sierra Leone's President Ernest Bai Koroma has introduced emergency Ebola measures.
-He said it might be necessary to call another three-day lockdown to remove the sick from communities and transfer them to newly built treatment centers.
+He said it might be necessary to call another three-day lockdown to remove the sick from communities and transfer them to newly-built treatment centres.